JoshuaIsom/connexiful/README.md

 - Responsive Integrity: Staying attuned to the impacts of our choices and adapting with agility, humility and care.
 - Harmonious Emergence: Recognizing that thriving at any scale is mirrored and supported by the flourishing of the whole.

-***Addressing the Thorns: Mapping the Complexities of a Connexiful World*** The beauty of connection and collaboration must be tempered by a realistic understanding of real-world complexities.
-Let's delve into a few key questions:
+***Ethical Considerations: Mapping the Complexities of a Connexiful World*** The beauty of connection and collaboration must be tempered by a realistic understanding of real-world complexities.
+Let's delve into a few key questions as starting points for this vital conversation:

 - Power Imbalances: How can we ensure Connexiful systems amplify marginalized voices and actively challenge existing power structures?
 Are there collaborative governance models we can explore?
 - Corporate Influence: If Connexiful solutions are driven primarily by profit-seeking entities, how do we prevent the connection from becoming a commodity?
 Could open-source initiatives or non-profit models play a crucial role?